tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * `DatetimeIndexes` can be split into year, month, and day segments.
 The `DatetimeIndex` object includes the attributes `index.year`, `index.month`, and `index.day` for this.
 Passing these to a `groupby` statement will create multiple indexes based on each attribute.

 * The `first` function is used to display the first value for each group within a GroupBy object.
-In this case, every group down to the `year`, `month`, and `day` level is unique and therefore grabs the first and only value of every group.
+In this case, every group down to the `year`, `month`, and `day` level is unique, and therefore grabs the first and only value of every group.

   ![multi_index_date.png](Images/multi_index_date.png)